danhoffman699/vector_hamming/README.md

 create a background memory scrubber for the structure

-maybe drop down to ARM assembly to do some optimized 128-bit operations (NEON SIMD is the only instruction set on satellte that does 128-bits AFAIK), not a priority

 more benchmarking

 possibly add a second parity bit to Hamming code sets, converting to a SECDED code (single error correction, double error detection), but what are the odds that we would have fried already at that point?